Ali Fidan: General Directorate of Provincial Administration

 After serving as a Kaymakam, Fidan was assigned to the General Directorate of Provincial Administration in 2003, serving as a branch manager until 2007.
 He became an office manager of the Directorate in 2007, serving until 2012.
 In 2012, he became the Deputy Director of Provincial Administration for a year, before being appointed the Director of Provincial Administration in 2013.
 He served in this capacity until 2015, when he was appointed as the Governor of Düzce.

 Governor of Düzce

-On 16 February 2015, Fidan was re-assigned from his position as Director of Provincial Administration to the Governorship of Düzce.
+On 16 February 2015, Fidan was renamed as the governor of Düzce.
 He succeeded Ali İhsan Su and formally assumed his duties on 9 March 2015.
-His tenure began with meeting local relatives of war veterans and fallen soldiers, as well as organising iftar events for the month of Ramadan, which began shortly after he assumed his role as Governor.
+His tenure began with meeting local relatives of war veterans and fallen soldiers, as well as organising iftar events for the month of Ramadan, which began shortly after he assumed the post.
+His tenure ended in August 2016 when he was named as the undersecretary of the Ministry of Defense.
+Fidan served in the latter post until April 2018 when he was removed from office.